[[folder:Prez's teaching career]]

 * On the subject of Brandon...
 "Heard it might have been Wee-Bey, his boy Stinkum, and Bird," says Omar, and he usually has his ear pretty close to the ground, so we take his word for it -- but when the $2000 bounty is divvied up, $500 goes to Wallace for the scout, $500 to D'Angelo for the relay, and $500 each to Wee-Bey and Bird for doing the deed.
 If Stinkum was involved, why didn't he get a cut, too?
 And if he wasn't, this leaves us with the impression that one of the only two people that Omar actually kills for his part in Brandon's murder ''wasn't actually involved''.
 I dunno if this is a plot hole, or if we're actually ''meant'' to think that Omar got bad intel.

 ** If we're being technical, Poot (who, if we recall, was actually the one who noticed and successfully identified Brandon as the stick-up guy) should also have gotten a cut.
 However, this one is more easily explained: he probably asked Wallace and possibly D'Angelo to keep his name out of it; that's consistent with his character development.
 Why Stinkum was omitted is still unknown.
-Unless maybe he just volunteered to do it for free because, I dunno, he gets excited by turning gay stick-up guys into ashtrays.
+Unless maybe he just volunteered to do it for free because turning gay stick-up guys into ashtrays was his specialty.

 * Here's one: Kima's girlfriend (who wasn't shown to be neither flaky nor promiscuous) moves another woman into her home w/o telling Kima about that fact?
 This bothered me quite a bit (as much as a TV show can) because the woman had recently given birth and had her and Kima's child in the house.

 ** That one doesn't bother me as much because there are so many complicating factors.
-Kima had been self-destructing [=McNulty=]-style, and there were legitimate questions about the extent to which she was committed to being a parent, if at all.
+Kima has been going on a [=McNulty=]-style path of destruction, and there were legitimate questions about the extent to which she was committed to being a parent, if at all.
 Also, the relationship was new and the partner may have been thinking more in terms of wait-and-see rather than have a potentially messy conflict with her ex immediately.
 Keeping the news from Kima wasn't a good decision, but it's the kind of mistake even smart, capable people can make.

 * Not that it matters, but was Bubbles supposed to gay?
 He always had a guy w/ him and he was never shown talking to women other than his sister and Kima.